-As of September 30, 2021, we had capital resources consisting of cash and cash equivalents of approximately \$15.9 million.
+As of March 31, 2022, we had capital resources consisting of cash and cash equivalents of approximately \$17.9 million.
 We have financed our operations principally through the issuance and sale of our common stock and preferred stock, debt financing, and payments from customers.

-We believe that the net proceeds from the 2020 Private Placement, net proceeds from the December 2020 Public Offering, the proceeds from issuance of our common stock to Lincoln Park, the proceeds from the government assistance programs, the proceeds from the MSLP Loan, together with our existing cash and cash equivalents, and the anticipated savings from our Merger-related cost savings initiatives and our new restructuring program, will enable us to fund our operating expenses and capital expenditure requirements for at least the next 12 months.
+We believe that the net proceeds from the 2021 Private Placement, net proceeds from the December 2020 Public Offering, the proceeds from issuance of our common stock to Lincoln Park, the proceeds from the government assistance programs, the proceeds from the MSLP Loan, together with our existing cash and cash equivalents, will enable us to fund our operating expenses and capital expenditure requirements for at least the next 12 months.
 The pandemic has had a significant negative impact on our business.
 While our business is showing strong growth, we expect the pandemic to continue to have a negative impact in the foreseeable future, the extent of which is uncertain and largely subject to the continued beneficial impact of local vaccination efforts, and whether the severity of the pandemic worsens in the jurisdictions in which we operate.
 Given the uncertainties of the pandemic, and in particular around the COVID-19 variants, we may need additional capital to fund our future operations and to access the capital markets sooner than we planned.
 We cannot assure you that we will be successful in raising additional capital or that such capital, if available at all, will be on terms that are acceptable to us.
 If we are unable to raise sufficient additional capital, we may be compelled to reduce the scope of our operations and planned capital or research and development expenditures or sell certain assets, including intellectual property assets.